Zanthoxylum armatum: Uses

 The fruit and seeds of the plant are used as a spice, timut pepper, related to Sichuan pepper, but less pungent, while the bark, fruit and seeds are used in indigenous medicines in India, Nepal and Thailand.
 The plant is also a source of an essential oil, Wartara Oil, and the shrub is also grown as an ornamental garden plant.

+Timur is prominent in Nepalese cuisine, where it is prized for its aroma and numbing sensation, often used in cooking sauces, pickles, meats, dumplings, and various other dishes.
+It is especially characteristic of the food of Western Nepal.

 In the Salyan district of Nepal, the parts used in medicine are harvested primarily of export to India.
 The plants grow in state-controlled, community-controlled and private lands, resulting in a variety of access regimes, harvesting regimes and management practices, leading to a conclusion that in general the effects of supply and demand on Non-timber forest products (NTFP) cannot be generalised, but are specific to each product and place.

 Extracts have been shown to inhibit the growth of Porphyromonas gingivalis – the main bacteria involved in Periodontal disease and suspected cause of Alzheimer's disease.